-With comprehensive safeguards and rigorous protections, the process for accessing voluntary assisted dying in Victoria will be the safest and most conservative in the world.
+With comprehensive safeguards and rigorous protections, the process for accessing voluntary assisted dying in Victoria is the safest and most conservative in the world.

 What is voluntary assisted dying?